webpack/webpack.js.org/src/content/api/loaders.md

 };
 ```

 T> Loaders were originally designed to work in synchronous loader pipelines, like Node.js (using [enhanced-require](https://github.com/webpack/enhanced-require)), *and* asynchronous pipelines, like in webpack.
 However, since expensive synchronous computations are a bad idea in a single-threaded environment like Node.js, we advise to make your loader asynchronously if possible.
-Synchronous loaders are ok if the amount of computation is trivial.
+Synchronous loaders are OK if the amount of computation is trivial.

 ### "Raw" Loader